 Funeral and Burial Expenses

-The at-fault party’s insurance company is liable to pay expenses related to funeral, burial, or cremation service.
+The at-fault party’s insurance company is liable to pay funeral, burial, or cremation service expenses.
 In addition to the Section B benefits, the deceased person’s family members can also receive these expenses.

 Under section 8 of Alberta’s Fatal Accident Act, there is a claim for the grief of the deceased person.
 It may be claimed by parents, spouse, or child of the dead person.